The Black Mambas are an all-female anti-poaching unit dedicated to protecting wildlife in South Africa.

-Supporting the Black Mambas means supporting wildlife, education, women’s empowerment, and community transformation—all at once.
+Donate NowWhen you empower women like the Mambas, you uplift entire communities.
+Supporting the Black Mambas means supporting wildlife, education, women's empowerment, and community transformation — all at once.

-Bitcoin’s borderless reach delivers funds quickly, and low fees ensure more of your donation goes directly to protecting wildlife, supporting rangers and education.
+Donating in Bitcoin to support wildlife anti-poaching offers a secure, transparent, and global way to make a difference.
+Bitcoin's borderless reach delivers funds quickly, and low fees ensure more of your donation goes directly to protecting wildlife, supporting rangers, and funding education.

 Stronger women.
 Safer wildlife.
 Resilient communities.